-• During the previous years, the Group had issued 10%, 9% and 8% Bonds:
+• During the previous years, the Group had issued 10%, 9% and 8% bonds:

 - On November 15, 2018 the Group executed amending agreements with 10% bondholders with a total principal value of \$3.08 million.
-The amending agreement waived the bondholders one-time non-penalty redemption option at November 30th 2018 if notice is provided to the Group prior to August 30, 2018.
-The maturity date of the 10% bonds is November 30,2023.
+The amending agreement waived the bondholders' one-time non-penalty redemption option at November 30, 2018 if notice is provided to the Group prior to August 30, 2018.
+The maturity date of the 10% bonds is November 30, 2023.
 The amending agreement provides for interest only payments paid quarterly until March 15, 2020.
 Starting on March 15, 2020 quarterly payments will include principal (6.25% of original principal) and interest (simple rate of 10% per annum).
 Under this arrangement the bondholders will be fully paid out by November 30, 2023.
-This amending agreement was subject to and effective upon the Group completing an initial public offering or other transaction which results in the Group becoming a reporting issuer, following which the Group invests a minimum of \$2,000,000 of new capital.
-The Group successfully completed this condition before the deadline of March 31, 2019. - The Group issued two new 10% bonds during the year ended December 31, 2018 for \$277,000 and redeemed three 10% bonds for \$100,000.
-As at December 31, 2018 there were \$4,415,681 in outstanding 10% bonds including accrued interest. - There were no changes during the year with respect to the 9% bonds.
-As at December 31, 2018 there were \$898,280 in outstanding 9% bonds including accrued interest. - During the year ended December 31, 2018 the Group paid out \$146,000 on 8% bond principal redemptions.
-On May 15, 2018 the Group executed amending agreements with 8% bondholders with a total principal value of \$415,000.
-The amendment changed these bonds from 8% bonds to 10% bonds with the same terms as the amended 10% bonds.
-As at December 31, 2018, there were \$137,151 in outstanding 8% bonds including accrued interest. - The 8% bonds have a one year term and the 9% bonds have a three year term.
+This amending agreement was subject to and effective upon the Group completing an initial public offering or another transaction which results in the Group becoming a reporting issuer, following which the Group invests a minimum of \$2,000,000 of new capital.
+The Group successfully completed this condition before the deadline of March 31, 2019. - There were no changes during the quarter with respect to the 10% bonds.
+As at March 31, 2019 there were \$4,415,796 in outstanding 10% bonds including accrued interest. - There were no changes during the quarter with respect to the 9% bonds.
+As at March 31, 2019 there were \$918,574 in outstanding 9% bonds including accrued interest. - There were no changes during the quarter with respect to the 8% bonds.
+As at March 31, 2019, there were \$138,081 in outstanding 8% bonds including accrued interest. - The 8% bonds have a one-year term and the 9% bonds have a three-year term.
 The bondholder may provide written notice at least 90 days prior to the First Maturity Date of their intention to redeem in whole or in part their bonds.
-In the absence of written notice from the bondholder, the bonds shall mature on the following dates: - In the case of 8% bonds, on the next occurring anniversary from the First 8% Maturity Date if at least 90 days prior to such anniversary a redemption notice has been delivered; and - In the case of the 9% bonds, on the third anniversary from the First 9% Maturity Date.
+In the absence of written notice from the bondholder, the bonds shall mature on the following dates: - In the case of 8% bonds, on the next occurring anniversary from the First 8% Maturity Date if at least 90 days prior to such anniversary a redemption notice has been delivered; and

+In the case of the 9% bonds, on the third anniversary from the First 9% Maturity Date.

-Going concern
+Going Concern

-The accompanying audited combined financial statements have been prepared on a going concern basis, which assumes the Group will continue its operations in the foreseeable future and that it will be able to realize its assets and discharge its liabilities in the normal course of operations.
-The Group has incurred a net loss of \$1,215,257 for the year ended December 31, 2018.
-As at December 31, 2018 The Group had an accumulative deficit of \$4,535,588.
-These conditions raise significant doubt about the ability of the Group to continue as a going concern without additional equity or debt financing.
+The accompanying unaudited condensed consolidated interim financial statements have been prepared on a going concern basis, which assumes the Group will continue its operations in the foreseeable future and that it will be able to realize its assets and discharge its liabilities in the normal course of operations.
+The Group has incurred a net loss of \$552,388 for the quarter ended March 31, 2019.
+As at March 31, 2019 the Group had an accumulated deficit of \$5,087,976.
+These conditions raise doubt about the ability of the Group to continue as a going concern without additional equity or debt financing.

-The accompanying audited combined financial statements do not give effect to any adjustments that would be necessary to the carrying values and classification of assets and liabilities should the going concern assumption not be appropriate.
+The accompanying unaudited condensed consolidated interim financial statements do not give effect to any adjustments that would be necessary to the carrying values and classification of assets and liabilities should the going concern assumption not be appropriate.